kelseykm/vcard4/docs/documentation/group.md

   2. `reprXML`

-  This method returns a string which is the representation of how the group will finally appear in the XML vCard.
+  This method returns a string representing how the group will finally appear in the XML vCard.

   ```js
   > grp.reprXML();